 If you feel your boss or supervisor is someone who will understand your situation, consider sending this sample letter to them before Ramadan begins.
 You can adjust the letter according to your needs.

 You have always been a supportive boss, and I very much appreciate all you have done for me.
-I also appreciate the culture of diversity and respect for all cultures and religions here at (NAME OF YOUR COMPANY).
+I also appreciate the respect for all cultures and religions here at (NAME OF YOUR COMPANY).

-I have prepared this letter to inform you about the upcoming month of Ramadan, a month of fasting for Muslims all around the world.
+I am writing to inform you about the upcoming month of Ramadan, a month of fasting for Muslims all around the world.

 Ramadan is the ninth month of the lunar Islamic calendar.
-This year, it is expected to begin on May 27.
+This year, it is expected to begin on May 15.
 Muslims are required to fast during this month.
-The fasting entails avoiding all food and drink between dawn and sunset each day during the month, which lasts 29 or 30 days.
+This entails avoiding all food and drink between dawn and sunset each day during the month, which lasts 29 or 30 days.

 Despite the physical challenges, Ramadan is a time of joy, spiritual fulfillment, and greater God-consciousness for Muslims.
 It also makes us more sensitive of our duty to share our blessings with those in need.

-I have fasted for over a decade, even during work hours here at (PUT IN NAME OF YOUR COMPANY).
+I have fasted for over a decade, even during work hours here at (NAME OF YOUR COMPANY).
 Although this has not affected my productivity on the job, it has not been easy.
-Avoiding food and drink during the day, while staying awake later at night to engage in extra prayers and acts of worship during Ramadan, can make one sluggish during some parts of the day.
+Avoiding food and drink can make one sluggish during some parts of the day.

-With this in mind, I would like to request these three accommodations during Ramadan that can make the work hours easier for me, as well as other Muslim employees at (NAME OF YOUR COMPANY):
+With this in mind, I would like to make three small requests that can make the work hours easier for me, as well as other Muslim employees fasting in Ramadan at (NAME OF YOUR COMPANY):

-- Schedule work meetings in the late morning or later in the afternoon (e.g. 3 pm or afterward), when employees tend to be more tired
+Schedule work meetings in the late morning or later in the afternoon (e.g. 3 pm or afterward), when employees tend to be less tired

 Thank you for your time and attention.
-If you would like to discuss this further, please feel free to email or call me at (YOUR NUMBER).
+I look forward to hearing from you about this.
+Please feel free to email or call me at (YOUR NUMBER).